 Debt Securities.
 Our Series A Term Preferred Stock and Series B Term Preferred Stock represent leverage in our capital structure.
 We may also incur additional leverage to the extent permitted by the 1940 Act.
 We are permitted to obtain leverage using any form of financial leverage instruments, including funds borrowed from banks or other financial institutions, margin facilities, notes or preferred stock and leverage attributable to reverse repurchase agreements or similar transactions.
 We currently anticipate incurring leverage in an amount of approximately 50% of our net assets (i.e., \$0.50 of leverage for every \$1 of equity) over the next twelve months of operations.
 Instruments that create leverage are generally considered to be senior securities under the 1940 Act.
-With respect to senior securities representing indebtedness (i.e., borrowing or deemed borrowing), other than temporary borrowings as defined under the 1940 Act, we are required to have an asset coverage ratio of at least 300%, as measured at the time of borrowing and calculated as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness.
-With respect to senior securities that are stocks (i.e., shares of preferred stock, including our Series A Term Preferred Stock and Series B Term Preferred Stock), we are required to have an asset coverage of at least 200%, as measured at the time of the issuance of any such shares of preferred stock and calculated as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness plus the aggregate liquidation preference of any outstanding shares of preferred stock.
+With respect to senior securities representing indebtedness (i.e., borrowing or deemed borrowing), other than temporary borrowings as defined under the 1940 Act, we are required to have an asset coverage ratio of at least 300%, as measured at the time of borrowing and calculated as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness of preferred stock, including our Series A Term Preferred Stock and Series B Term Preferred Stock), we are required to have an asset coverage of at least 200%, as measured at the time of the issuance of any such shares of preferred stock and calculated as the ratio of our total assets (less all liabilities and indebtedness (less all liabilities and indebtedness) over the aggregate liquidation preference of any outstanding shares of preferred stock.
 See "Description of our Capital Stock - Preferred Stock."